TestGorilla LogoTestGorilla Logo

 And these disparities aren’t just bad for people in tech – they have an impact on the industry’s output as well.
 “The lack of inclusion in tech leads to gaps in what and who the industry caters to, which results in a lack of innovation,” says Matthew Ramirez, founder of Rephrasely.
 “It creates a disconnect between the perspective of tech workers and a real understanding of what problems different types of people have and how to solve them.”

-Both the public and private sectors are taking steps to remedy inequality and a lack of diversity in the industry:
+Both the public and private sectors are taking steps to address tech’s diversity problem

 • Girls Who Code and Code.org aim to educate young people on how to code and enter careers in computer science, especially women and people from ethnic minority groups.